Seasons in India and their Months: Types & Characteristics

 • Spring: Marked by a rise in temperature and the blossoming of flowers.
 In the Northern Hemisphere, it spans from March to May, and in the Southern Hemisphere, from September to November.

-• Summer: Signifying the warm period conducive to beach outings and savoring ice cream.
+• Summer: Signifying the warm period conducive to beach outings and savouring ice cream.
 In the Northern Hemisphere, it extends from June to August, while in the Southern Hemisphere, it occurs between December and February.

 • Autumn (Fall): A season of cooling temperatures and falling leaves.
 In North America, it occurs from March to May in the Southern Hemisphere and from September to November in the Northern Hemisphere.